umdenes100/MachineLearningPilot/README.md

 You must also `return output.argmax()` to get the index to the communication system.

 Because it gives the index, **it is crucial that you define the same category array/enums/#DEFINEs/etc. on your Arduino as you did when you created the model**.

+However, **you cant send whatever you want**, as long as it's an integer.
+One thing you could do is send the probability for each category.
+The following code gets and prints the probability for each.

+    for i, score in enumerate(list(output)):
+        print(str(i) + " " + str(score))

+You could format a string of integers and wrap it with the int() constructor.
+To make sure they are all integers, use rounding and multiplying by factors of 10 to convert your decimal probabilities into integers.

+    results = ""
+    for i, score in enumerate(list(output)):
+        results = results + str(i) + str((round(score,2)*100))
+    return int(results)

+The results of this may look something like `0544414556`, which could be interpreted as 0 (category 1): 54.44% chance | 1 (category 2): 45.56% chance.
+Note: **This code is untested and I just made it up right now, so don't just copy and paste expecting it to fully work.**

+**These are just two options of many.
+Do whatever works for you.**

+### Other Models:

+In addition to resnet18, we have
+ALEXNET:

+    model = torchvision.models.alexnet(pretrained=True)
+    model.classifier[-1] = torch.nn.Linear(4096, len(dataset.categories))

+SQUEEZENET:

+    model = torchvision.models.squeezenet1_1(pretrained=True)
+    model.classifier[1] = torch.nn.Conv2d(512, len(dataset.categories), kernel_size=1)
+    model.num_classes = len(dataset.categories)

+RESNET34

+    model = torchvision.models.resnet34(pretrained=True)
+    model.fc = torch.nn.Linear(512, len(dataset.categories))

+If you are finding that your model isn't predicting well, and you have controlled for other reasonable factors, consider trying out a new pre-trained model!
+No harm no foul.

 ### Starting the TX/RX:
 To start the communication, run: